 Along with many across America April 26-28, 2018, Dakota Nelson's eyes, ears, and cell phone were checking in and sometimes glued to the information coming from AT&T Stadium in Dallas, Texas.

 Yes, Nelson is a dyed in the wool pro football fan … like many millions.
-The 2018 National Football League draft offers something more for the Manchester University senior.
+The 2018 National Football League draft offered something more for the Manchester University senior.

 Something that began on the quiet practice areas at Akron and Ball State Universities in the months before during pro day tryouts and workouts … an opportunity.
 All accounts from the Spartans' coaching staff and others in attendance note that the Black and Gold standout opened eyes, but the Fairland, Ind., native still feels there are things to prove.